Judge orders U.S. government to seek consent to give data to AT&T, Time Warner

-WASHINGTON (Reuters) - The judge hearing the Justice Department’s lawsuit to stop AT&T (T.N) from buying Time Warner (TWX.N) ordered the department on Monday to seek permission to give the two companies access to rivals’ pricing data.
+WASHINGTON (Reuters) - The judge hearing the Justice Department’s lawsuit to stop AT&T from buying Time Warner ordered the department on Monday to seek permission to give the two companies access to rivals’ pricing data.

 Judge Richard Leon, living up to a pledge made during a hearing last week, ordered the Justice Department, which has the data, to ask the companies that gave it to the government for consent to pass it on to AT&T and Time Warner’s legal team.